Skip to main content

 Network status and prior authorizationAn in-network provider can still require prior authorization; an out-of-network scan can change the patient bill.Confirm network status for your exact plan and whether authorization is required before the appointment.

-Deductible and out-of-pocket maximumIf you have a large deductible remaining, the insured route can cost more than a cash quote; if your out-of-pocket maximum is met, insurance may be cheaper.Ask your insurer for the estimated patient responsibility, not only the negotiated rate.
+Deductible and out-of-pocket maximumIf you have a large deductible remaining, the insured route can cost more than a cash quote; if your out-of-pocket maximum is met, insurance may be lower-cost.Ask your insurer for the estimated patient responsibility, not only the negotiated rate.

 Example cash vs insurance scenarios